-Real earnings remain below 2011-12 levels, creating a structural drag on GDP growth as stagnant wages limit aggregate consumer demand.
+Real earnings remain below 2011-12 levels, creating a structural drag on demand.
+Watch upcoming labor policy revisions for shifts in corporate compensation.

 Alpha Score of 43 reflects weak overall profile with moderate momentum, weak value, weak quality.
 Based on 3 of 4 signals — score is capped at 90 until remaining data ingests.